massgov/openmass/README.md

 1. Install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) if you havent already.
 1. Go to Docker Desktop settings > Resources > WSL integration > enable integration for your distro (now Docker commands will be available from within your WSL2 distro).
     1. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default.
 All three should be WSL version 2.
-    1. Check that docker is working inside Ubuntu: `docker ps`
+    1. Check that docker is working inside Ubuntu: `docker-compose ps`.
+    1. Inside Ubuntu, run `docker-compose up -d` to start the openmass containers.
+Verify that your development site works at http://mass.local.
 1. Install [Visual Studio Code from](https://code.visualstudio.com/) Microsoft.
 This will be your text and code editor.
 Also install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 1. Clone the Openmass repo into the Ubuntu filesystem.
 You can do this either way:
     1. In VS Code, run the command (n.b.
 CTRL+SHIFT+p opens the command picker) _Clone Repository into Container Volume_ (pick openmass from the list of your Github repos).